hapax/hapax.github.io/assets/chance.md

 which is consistent with our discrete-time result $T = 4$.

-We'll call $T$ the *exploration time*, since this is how long it takes for trajectories to fan out and explore the whole space.
+We'll call $T$ the *exploration timescale*, since this is roughly how long it takes for trajectories to fan out and explore the whole space.
-In fact, if we choose a collection of initial conditions in some region of size $\ell$, the exploration time (calculated the same way) should measure how long it takes those trajectories to spread out and cover the whole system.
+In fact, if we choose a collection of initial conditions in some region of size $\ell$, the exploration timescale should still tell us roughly how long elements of this set need to spread throughout all of configuration space.
-At this point, unless we know precisely which trajectory we picked, predictability should totally break down.
+Because of chaos, unless we know precisely which trajectory we picked, predictability should totally break down, since initially nearby points (order $\ell$) are now separated by distances on the order of the whole system (order $L$).
-This loss of certainty appears to us as an *effectively random* distribution over configuration space.
+This breakdown leads to an *effectively randomisation* over configuration space.
 <!-- We might expect that at this point, the butterfly effect has turned
 these trajectories into *effectively random* samples of configuration space. -->